Last Updated on 4 December 2025 by Cycloscope

 Taking a road trip from Maumere to Labuan Bajo (or the other way around) will bring you up above 1,000msl and back to the seashore four 4 times in about 500km, the views are constantly jaw-dropping, and the local culture is unique, and traditional villages are scattered everywhere around.

-We did this route by bicycle, it was exhausting but so rewarding that we still dream of those landscapes.
-If you want to try it yourself check our beginner’s guide to bike touring.
-If instead, you prefer a motorized means of transport for this Flores road trip, you can rent a motorbike or a car both in Labuan Bajo and Maumere.
+We did this route by bicycle.
+It was exhausting, but so rewarding that we still dream of those landscapes.
+If you want to try it yourself, check our beginner’s guide to bike touring.
+If, instead, you prefer a motorized means of transport for this Flores road trip, you can rent a motorbike or a car in both Labuan Bajo and Maumere.

 Check also our in-depth articles about: